wessenstam/secretserver/module1/module1.rst

 Lab 1 – Connecting to the lab environment
 **************************************************

-In this exercise will access the Delinea training lab environment.
+In this exercise you will access the Delinea training lab environment.

 #.
-Navigate to the URL of the training lab environment provided by the Delinea training team.
+Navigate to the URL of the training lab environment provided by the training team.
 #.
 Enter the password: *Provided by the trainer*
 #.
 You will now see all VMs in the lab in a suspended state:

    .. figure:: images/lab-ss-001.png